 A billabong is a term used in Australia to describe an isolated pond that is formed when a river changes its course.
 However, at Angel’s Billabong, it is more of a natural pool.
 The pool is filled with clear water during high tide and appears as a natural pool during low tide.
 It is an enjoyable experience to take a swim in the crystal-clear water during low tide.

-However, it is important to avoid swimming during high tide or when there are big waves.
+However, it is essential to avoid swimming during high tide or when there are big waves.
 It is crucial to exit the pool immediately once the first wave enters, as I have witnessed tourists losing their balance due to the waves.
 Luckily, they were not swept out of the pool, as it can be nearly impossible to come back once that happens.
-After the most recent incident resulting in a casualty in February 2023, swimming in Angel Billabong natural pool is now prohibited.
+Following an incident in February 2023 that resulted in a casualty, swimming in the Angel Billabong natural pool is now prohibited.
+But there are still reckless tourists who do not follow the recommendations of their guide and are caught by a big wave and drown…

 The two photos below, taken within a span of just five minutes, show how quickly the situation can change.